nmcbrown67/sedaro-fork/README.md

   - Implement additional modeling and simulation scope
   - Analyze the sensitivity to initial conditions
 - Etc:
-  - Port to a language of your choice
   - Incorporate computational optimizations (e.g. linear programming)
 - Whatever you want; these are just suggestions to get you thinking